Younger Joe Jordan Portrait (1919) Older Joe Jordan Portrait (1970)

 Reel

-She Rode to Stardom (possibly for Fannie
+She Rose to Stardom (possibly for Fanny

 Brice)